lahcen404/HelloEvents/README.md

 ## 📌 Overview

-**HelloEvents** is a full-featured Spring Boot web application built for managing and booking event tickets.
-Designed to be intuitive and responsive, this app allows users to register, explore events, and book tickets with ease.
+**HelloEvents** is a full-featured web application built with **Spring Boot** and **Angular** for managing and booking event tickets.
+Designed to be intuitive, responsive, and scalable, this app allows users to register, explore events, and book tickets with ease.
 Administrators can manage users, events, and monitor platform activity through a secure dashboard.

 ---